CS4580/my-notes-TJEgbert/module7/README.md

 ```

 ### KNN with Levenshtein Distance
-This is the most common for of edit-based metric which generally quantifies to work required to transform a string from an initital sequence to a target sequence.
+This is the most common for of edit-based metric which generally quantifies to work required to transform a string from an initial sequence to a target sequence.
 - It is used to determine the difference between two sequences (strings)
 - It is the distance between two words (minimum number of digits edits)
     - insertions, deletions, or substitution